buchmayne/hud-mfi-api/README.md

 https://hud-mfi-api.herokuapp.com/get/state/IL/county/Cook

 To access county data by county name the user first has to pass in a state.
 This address is an extension of the get/state/ address.
 The county name has to be formatted in a specific way to work.
-It has to be capitalized, and including " County" will cause the URL to fail.
-Spaces are allowed, for example,
+It has to be capitalized, and including " County" at the end of the county name will cause the call to fail.